Emergency declaration for multiple wildfires in New Mexico - NewsBreak

 Coconino County authorities lifted the evacuation order Sunday morning for residents living in neighborhoods along Highway 89 after fire management officials determined the Flagstaff-area wildfire no longer posed a threat.

-The fire near Flagstaff was at 33 square miles (85 square kilometers) as of Sunday with 3% containment.
+The fire near Flagstaff was at 32 square miles (83 square kilometers) as of Saturday night.
 It forced the evacuation of 766 homes and burned down 30 homes and two dozen other structures since it began a week ago, according to county authorities.

 The wildfire near Prescott began last Monday and was at 4.8 square miles (12.4 square kilometers) and 15% contained as of Sunday morning as helicopters and air tankers dropped water and retardant to slow the fire’s growth.